-Tierney appears to have played a significant role in any green shoots of improvement that have sprouted during Mikel Arteta’s reign.
-An injury to Tierney just so happened to coincide with a poor run of Arsenal form, and he has become so key to his team that his manager already thinks he could be a future captain of the club.
-“I think he can be (captain),” said Arteta.
-“He has the respect and the admiration of every member of the staff and every player.
-He’s a natural leader.”
+Tierney has played a significant role in any improvement during Mikel Arteta’s reign.
+An injury to Tierney also just so happened to coincide with a poor run of form, and he has become so key to his team that his manager already thinks he could be a future club captain.
+“He has the respect and the admiration of every member of the staff and every player,” Arteta said.
+“He’s a natural leader.”

 He is similarly capable in possession.
 He is composed on the ball and possesses the technical quality to vary his crosses and time a ball into the area to find a specific target.
 Whether crossing first time and low, following an overlap, or when playing the ball more delicately from a deeper position, he has plenty of success.
 He has the ability to deliver a cross when he is running at speed – owing to his good balance, low centre of gravity, vision and timing – but is just as effective when he has to create his own space to cross.
 He is very good at slowing his opponent down – often stopping dead – before shifting the ball forwards and accelerating explosively to advance beyond his opponent and put in a cross from near the touchline.

 He is far stronger on his left foot than his right, so his preference is always to take opponents on around the outside, but he uses the fact that opponents expect him to attack down the line to his advantage.
 When a defender cuts off the path to his left foot, Tierney can swivel infield towards his right.
 He is not going to threaten goal in those situations, so defenders are generally happy to have him move towards the middle of the pitch, where it is more crowded, but Tierney has the vision and quality on the ball to pick out the run of a teammate towards the space behind the defender who has shepherded him into the middle of the pitch (above).
 In those situations, Tierney is capable of either sliding a ball between opponents with his right foot, or of lifting it over them.